DarioFi/OrchestraChess/readme.md

 ### Principal Variation Search

 We employ a Principal Variation Search algorithm with alpha-beta pruning, embedded within an iterative deepening scheme.
-To maximize pruning frequency, at each node of the game tree we use various heuristics to explore the most promising moves first.
+To maximize pruning frequency, at each node of the game tree we use various heuristics (including killer moves, history heuristic and countermove heuristic) to explore the most promising moves first.
 Furthermore, once the desired depth is reached, we perform a quiescence search, which consists in exploring a few more steps restricting attention to forcing moves only.
 This makes the propagation of the static evaluation through min-maxing far more reliable, mitigating the horizon effect.

 ### Efficiently Updatable Neural Network